 The stream can also be aggregated into a constantly updated table (materialized view) to provide events more compactly.

 In traditional databases, data is stored at rest.
-To get this data, we need to execute a query.
-Every time we want to know if this data has changed, we need to rerun the query.
+To get this data, we need to execute a request.
+Every time we want to know if this data has changed, we need to rerun the request.
 With the rapid growth of the amount of data and the high frequency of their updates, this approach becomes inefficient.
 In addition, we receive updated data with a delay in time, which harms modern business.

-Streaming data uses queries that are different from those that work with data at rest.
+Streaming data uses requests that are different from those that work with data at rest.
 Stream requests allow you to get information about the history of data changes, while standard ones return only the current state of the data.